 On Windows Vista or later, the Goverlan Task Manager automatically detects if UAC is active and allows you to restart the process with elevated privileges.
 In such an environment, the Controls > Run Elevated menu entry is accessible.
 If you execute an action which requires elevated privileges, Goverlan automatically prompts you to switch to elevated mode.

 This option is disabled if UAC is not detected.

-The Users tab displays all apps that are running on the machine that are organized by Username.
+The Users tab displays all apps that are running on the machine that is organized by Username.

 - To terminate an application right click it > End Process.
 You can also click on the End Task button after highlighting it.